-  This will usually be the case if it’s happening when you’re out of the house.
-While this is the most common cause, dogs can also howl due to something disturbing them in the environment, or to attract attention to themselves and alert other dogs in the area of their presence.
+This type of howling will usually happen when you’re out of the house.
+While this is the most common cause, dogs can also howl due to something disturbing them in the environment, to attract attention to themselves, or to alert other dogs in the area of their presence.

-  Additionally, certain high-pitched sounds and frequencies can disturb your dog and cause them to howl.
-What’s more, many dogs will howl at sirens from emergency vehicles passing by your home.
+Additionally, certain high-pitched sounds and frequencies can disturb your dog and cause them to howl – and some dogs will howl at sirens from emergency vehicles passing by your home, too.

 Is Your Dog In Pain?

 It’s also worth noting that a dog may howl when they’re in pain or when they’re sick.
 If they’re howling even when they aren’t alone (to rule out separation anxiety as the primary cause) then it’s wise to take them to a vet, just to make sure there isn’t any injury or sickness that can be causing the howling behavior.